 This made Faye reflect on what was missing, or what he could do to help.
-The next day, as he was told the story, he went to the beach in his village, which was called Yen, and as he passed a cave called Garay — the word means ‘the whiteness of the cotton flower,’ as the interior of the cave was white) .
+The next day, as he was told the story, he went to the beach in his village, which was called Yen, and passed a cave called Garay (the word means “the whiteness of the cotton flower,” as the interior of the cave was white) .
 At that moment, he reported, a vision struck him and he began writing on the sand.
-He called to his friend to bring him something to write on, and that’s how the alphabet came into existence.”
+He called to a friend to bring him something to write on, and thus the alphabet came into existence.

-Subsequently the script seems to have moved from being a linguistic cottage industry to something more contemporary.
+Subsequently, the script seems to have moved from being a linguistic cottage industry to something more contemporary.
 Garay now has a font, a Facebook page and a YouTube channel with teaching videos.
 Assane’s son Souleiman has taken over primary responsibility for teaching it.

 General Script, Language, and Culture Resources

 - Musical App for Learning Wolof (Garay)